 An explosion in the abundance of flowering plants begot an expansion of the insects which pollinated them.

 These in turn provided prey for the spiders, the authors suggest, which prospered as a result.

 There are fossil spiders that date from the Devonian (350-420 million years ago) – long before even the dinosaurs.

 In some of these mineral fossils, it is possible to see evidence of spinnerets, the organs spiders use to spin their web silk.

 But it is often unclear how fossil spiders used them; some species spin web silk to line their burrows and to protect egg sacs.

 See also here.

-A view very different from this science on the origins of spiders was in Roman mythology: the goddess Minerva turned a weaver woman called Arachne who challenged the gods into a spider.
+A view very different from this science on the origins of spiders was in Greek and Roman mythology: the goddess Minerva turned a weaver woman called Arachne who challenged the gods into a spider.